 The cost of Global Entry is a $100 non-refundable application fee (the fee is non-refundable even if your application is denied).
 Global Entry is valid for 5 years from your birthday.
 After 5 years you will have to reapply and pay another $100 application fee.
 (Tip: There are a couple of ways to get Global Entry for free if you have certain credit cards or elite status – see related post: How to Get TSA PreCheck or Global Entry For Free).

-U.S. citizens, U.S. lawful permanent residents and citizens of a few other countries (citizens of United Kingdom, Colombia, Germany, India, Panama, Singapore, South Korea, Switzerland and Mexican nationals) are eligible for Global Entry membership.
+U.S. citizens, U.S. lawful permanent residents and citizens of a few other countries (citizens of Argentina, United Kingdom, Colombia, Germany, India, Panama, Singapore, South Korea, Switzerland, Taiwan and Mexican nationals) are eligible for Global Entry membership.
 Canadian citizens and residents are eligible for Global Entry benefits through membership in the NEXUS program.
 Here is a link to the current Global Entry eligibility requirements.

 Global Entry Application Process

 There are 2 steps to the Global Entry application process: